domysh/ctfbox/README.md

   - `id`: The ID of the team.
   - `name`: The name of the team.
   - `token`: The token for the team (used for flag submission and server password).
-  - `wireguard_port`: The port for WireGuard connections for the team.
   - `nop`: True if the team is marked as NOP team (will not have a wireguard access server).
   - `image`: (Optional) The image used by the team for the scoreboard (more images can be added in the frontend).